forestryio/forestry.io/hugo/content/blog/up-and-running-with-hugo.md

 ---
-title: 'Up & Running With Hugo, Part 1: Building Your First Site'
+title: 'Up & Running With Hugo Part I: Building Your First Site'
 description: Build a working static site using Hugo in less than 30 minutes
 date: 2018-03-09 05:00:00 -0400
 authors: